josephchu1992/myProfile/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 ________________________________________________________________________________________________________

-## Getting started for the Angular 4
-1. Download the latest node.js
-2. Type node -v and npm -v and make sure the version is updated
-3.	cd to the directory and type in npm install -g @angular/cli
-4. Type in ng -v to make sure CLI is installed
-5. Type ng -new first to bring in all the required packages